Jeremy Farrar: Wellcome Trust, 2013–2023

+Farrar was listed in Time's 2024 most influential people in health list.

 Views

-On 19 February 2020, Farrar, along with 26 other scientists, published as a co-author of the Statement in support of the scientists, public health professionals, and medical professionals of China combatting COVID-19, which declared "We stand together to strongly condemn conspiracy theories suggesting that COVID-19 does not have a natural origin."
+On 19 February 2020, Farrar, along with 26 other scientists, published a letter in The Lancet titled "Statement in support of the scientists, public health professionals, and medical professionals of China combatting COVID-19'" in which the authors declared, "We stand together to strongly condemn conspiracy theories suggesting that COVID-19 does not have a natural origin."

 Farrar wrote an opinion piece in the Guardian on Dec.
 4, 2021 stating he feared not enough was being done to vaccinate people in poor nations against COVID-19.
 Farrar stated, “The longer this virus continues to spread in largely unvaccinated populations globally, the more likely it is that a variant that can overcome our vaccines and treatments will emerge.
 If that happens, we could be close to square one.
 This political drift and lack of leadership is prolonging the pandemic for everyone, with governments unwilling to really address inequitable access to the vaccines, tests and treatment.
 There have been wonderful speeches, warm words, but not the actions needed to ensure fair access to what we know works and would bring the pandemic to a close.”

-Service and leadership

-Farrar has served on corporate boards of commercial and non-profit organisations including: